jonnybergdahl/Hacking_GrowCube/README.md

 # GrowCube_Hacking

-These are my notes reverse engineering the protocl used in Growcube.
+These are my notes reverse engineering the protocol used in Growcube.

 > Note: This is still a work in progress